mtholder/intro-python-phylogenetics/query-wikipedia-README.md

 (the `\xa0` that you may have noticed between the abbreviation of the Genus name and the specific epithet in the last element of the list is a code for a [non-breaking space](https://en.wikipedia.org/wiki/Non-breaking_space).
-I admit that it is ugly, but it won't interfere with the script we are writing).
+Leaving it in the string is ugly, but it won't interfere with the script we are writing).

 How can we convert these three lists into a statement of which pair of species is most closely related?